sullivanfrance/portfolio/index.md

 <br>

 ## Education
-This is where i list my education.
+This is where I list my education.
 <br>

 ## Projects